 Thank you for tuning in.

-You can catch Jan live on STA FM Wednesday's from 3 pm presenting 'Koala Dreaming', and Saturdays from 12 pm.
+You can catch Jan live on STA FM Wednesday's from 3 pm presenting 'Koala Dreaming', and Jan's Music from 4pm.

 joined STA FM in its first year of operation and have been doing two programs per week ever since.